tustin2121/James_Somerton_Transcripts/_videos/DeepCuts000.md

 topics: !!seq
 links: !!seq
   - "https://archive.org/details/james-somerton-public-records/Society+and+Queer+Horror.mp4"
-description: "a video essay that is so plagiarized that it ruined a whole man's career."
+description: "a video essay that is so plagiarized that it ended a man's whole career."
 notes:
   - highlighted
   - hbomb